maniospas/dufuz/docs/language.md

-:warning: For fast running time of fuzzy arithmetics, ensure that *tol<sup> -2</sup>* is smaller than then number of GPU cores.
+:warning: For fast running time of fuzzy arithmetics, ensure that *tol<sup> -2</sup>* is smaller than the number of GPU cores.
 Running the interpreter on CPUs can be very slow, but if you must do it select some coarse tolerance, such as *0.1*.